-Suddenly, I began to crave change, like it was my drug of choice.
+Suddenly, I craved change, like it was my drug of choice.
 I wanted to lose weight, cut my hair, buy new clothes, start walking around the lake, and I wanted to write.

-I wanted to change so many things at one time, and it was too overwhelming.
+The desire to change so many things at one time was overwhelming.
 I didn’t realize until I started incorporating a daily practice (that promoted a healthy environment for self-reflection), and started writing, that what I genuinely wanted was to change the course of my life.

 The concept of joy feels elusive

 I find joy in writing things that may help and inspire others.
-I find joy in assisting people realize their true potential.
+Assisting people on their quest to realize their true potential thrills me.
 The kind of joy that brings you peace deep in your soul is the meaning of life.

 Is it fear of failure?
 Are you afraid that you might succeed and everything about your life will change?
 These challenging questions will lead you down a road of self-discovery that is necessary for growth.

 You feel like everything is against you, and it was one roadblock after another

 Sometimes, the universe gives up subtly and smacks you with a two-by-four.
 It feels like the more effort you put in to make something work, the more things go wrong.
 Chaos seems to run rampant despite your careful planning and repeated attempts to right the ship.